Belarusian Telegraph Agency: 1950–1991

 By 1953, BelTA employed approximately 90 people.
 Fedor Kletskov became its director in 1955, serving for nearly 16 years—the longest tenure in the agency's history.
-In 1960, the Council of Ministers of the Belarusian SSR adopted a new statute for BelTA, solidifying its role as the main informational agency of the Republic.
+In 1960, the Council of Ministers of the Belarusian SSR adopted a new statute for BelTA, which described the agency as a "central informational organ" of the BSSR.

-In 1971–1972, BelTA underwent further reorganization, obtaining the status of a Republican State Committee.
+In 1971–1972, BelTA was reorganized, obtaining the status of a Republican State Committee.
 This period brought a new statute, a change in leadership, and significant personnel shifts.
 Among the important changes, BelTA was now explicitly tasked with ideological work, such as exposing the "aggressive politics of imperialism" and glorifying the successes of "Leninist national politics."
 In the mid-1970s, BelTA had 22 correspondents and published 1,460 newspaper pages monthly.

 During glasnost and perestroika, BelTA reverted to khozraschet and covered the political transformation of the Soviet Union.
-As the media landscape evolved, it faced competition from newly emerging news agencies, alongside accusations of bias and threats from a variety of political factions.
+As the media evolved, BelTA faced competition, alongside accusations of bias and threats from a variety of political factions.

 1991–present

 During the Soviet times BelTA cooperated with the Telegraph Agency of the Soviet Union (TASS), although it was legally independent of it.

 After the USSR ceased to exist in 1991, BelTA has been the national news agency of Belarus.
 It transmits over a hundred daily reports, and provides information to other news agencies of Commonwealth of Independent States members about the activities of Belarusian officials and organizations in and out of the country.

 BelTA has offices in all regions of Belarus, as well as abroad.
 The main office is in Minsk.

+In April 2026, the YouTube channel of BelTA was deleted.
+It happened one day after the channel published the phone number and address of a Belarusian opposition member.